MiguelLamas/MiguelLamas/README.md

 <div>
 <h1 align="center">Hi!
 I'm Miguel Lamas!</h1>
-  <h3>A passionate Full Stack Developer with a desire to keep learning and progressing in the tech industry.
-Having been a Photo Producer for 15 years I decided to pursue a new challenge and full stack engineering.
+  <h3>A passionate Full Stack Developer with a desire to keep learning and progressing in the tech industry.</h3>
+    <h3>Having been a Photo Producer for 15 years I decided to pursue a new challenge and full stack engineering.
 I recently graduated from a 16 week Full Stack Javascript Software Development Bootcamp, where I gained hands-on experience in agile software engineering and honed my skills in creating full stack applications. </h3>
 </div>
 <div id="badges" align="center">
   <a href="https://www.linkedin.com/in/lamasmiguel/">